 Most think of Rio de Janiero when they imagine Brazil, but the Republica is massive, diverse and full of adventure.
 Beautiful small towns in Brazil line the 4,650 miles of coastline offering the adventurous incredible tropical experiences.
 The rainforest hides old colonial towns full of Baroque churches revealing a glimpse back in time.
 And cultural activities are abuzz in towns less traveled by tourists.

 Sitting at the mouth of a verdant river on the Atlantic Ocean in southern Sao Paulo state is Iguape.
 Legend has it that the Spanish originally found a small village at the mouth of the river in 1498 and named it after a regional plant.
 The village and accounts of the Spanish founding were destroyed some years later by French pirates.
 The sluggish economy relies on tourism and small boat fishing, but there is evidence of a once booming rice farming industry.
-The town’s historic district contains beautiful old Spanish houses being maintained by the local government.
+The town’s historic district contains beautiful old Portuguese houses being maintained by the local government.

 Alcantara is the former home of rich 19th-century plantation owners sitting just across the bay from São Luís.
 Built with slave labor, this colonial town has been in decline since the late 19th century.
 Mansions in various states of upkeep, from maintained to ruined, line the cobblestone streets.
 The population of this town has stayed rather minimal for its entire history making Alcantara an authentic historical destination.
 There is even a 17th-century whipping post preserved at the hilltop Praça da Matriz.